eigerco/polka-storage/docs/src/storagext-cli/index.md

 we **do not** make any guarantees about the output format, as such, you should not rely on it for scripts!

-If the output is set to `--json` all standard output from the CLI will be formatted as JSON, however, as it **currently** stands, we do not guarantee a stable interface — though we will make an effort to keep changes to a minimum, and document them.
+If the output is set to `--json` all standard output from the CLI will be formatted as JSON, however, as it **currently** stands, we do not guarantee a stable interface — though we will make an effort to keep changes to a minimum and document them.

 [^keys]: Read more about how cryptographic keys are used in Polkadot — <https://wiki.polkadot.network/docs/learn-cryptography>.
 [^optional_keys]: If a key is passed to the CLI, but the operation called does not require a key, **the key will not be used**.